Skip to main content

 The liquid Sustainable CO2 is regularly transferred to customers who reduce emissions through utilization, enabling a true circular carbon economy within the city.

-Decarbonizing a building is hard work.
-Our solution integrates with other important pathways to reduce emissions in buildings, such as technologies that reduce electricity use.
+Decarbonizing our communities is hard work.
+CarbonQuest’s solution integrates with other important pathways such as onsite renewables, energy efficiency and energy management, and partial electrification.
 Our innovative system can draw power from onsite solar, and our software can feed into existing energy management systems to enhance the energy efficiency of the building.
-CarbonQuest’s Sustainable CO2™ is local and recycled from building exhaust.

 building